QasimRRizvi/construction-app/README.md

 ## 🧹 Improvements for Future

-- 🧪 Add unit tests for status calculation & hooks
+- 🧪 Add unit tests
 - 🎨 Animate modals and drawer with Framer Motion
 - 🔒 Improve accessibility and focus management
 - 📲 Add PWA support for installability